 Study site

-This study was undertaken on the North Coast, New South Wales, Australia on a large-scale commercial berry farm located at Dirty Creek (29.990232°S, 153.143171°E) across two flowering seasons in 2017 and 2018.
+We conducted this study the North Coast, New South Wales, Australia on a large-scale commercial berry farm located at Dirty Creek (29.990232°S, 153.143171°E) across two flowering seasons in 2017 and 2018.

 Plant species and floral structure

-We focussed our study on two blueberry species: ‘Southern Highbush’ (SH) (Vaccinium corymbosum, cultivar Snowchaser) and ‘Rabbiteye’ (RE) (V. ashei, cultivar: Powder Blue), and one raspberry species: Rubus idaeus, cultivar: Driscoll Cardinal.
-Both blueberry and raspberry flowers are hermaphroditic but differ considerably in shape and displaye.
+We focussed on two blueberry species: ‘Southern Highbush’ (SH) (Vaccinium corymbosum, cultivar Snowchaser) and ‘Rabbiteye’ (RE) (V. ashei, cultivar: Powder Blue), and one raspberry species: Rubus idaeus, cultivar: Driscoll Cardinal.
+Both blueberry and raspberry flowers are hermaphroditic but differ considerably in shape and display.
 Blueberry flowers are urceolate, and in open flowers, the anthers remain enclosed within the corolla whereas a single stigma protrudes slightly above the corolla aperture.
 In contrast, raspberry flowers are dish-shaped, but open in floral display, with ~100 stigmas encircled by ~100 anthers (Driscoll Cardinal Patent).

 A figure of each would be nice here I think.